lmcai/PhyloHerb/README.md

 >gene2_sp2
 ```

-*IMPORTANT*: If you have annotated plastid assemblies (e.g., from GeqSeq) in genbank format, you can use the `getseq` function of PhyloHerb to obtain gene and intergenic regions (see section 3) below).
+*IMPORTANT*: If you have annotated plastid assemblies (e.g., from GeqSeq) in genbank format, you can use the `getseq` function of PhyloHerb to obtain gene and intergenic regions.

 #### 2).
 Extract orthologous loci from the assembly